Uriyeah55/City-Simulator/README.md

 What works now:
 - Desired number of citizens generated with a single click ✔️
 - Assignation of simple, testing values (ex random names, age, sex or bank account money) ✔️
+- Detailed info can be displayed for each citizen ✔️

 The short term plan:
+- Sort citizens by name, age, sex or happiness 🕙
 - Having an associated house to pay 🕙
 - Have random silly events, like being murdered to a raccoon 🕙